TimNEverett/supaqueue/readme.md

 This file adds all tables, functions, triggers and enumerated types to your project.
 These entities are all added under the 'supaqueue' schema to keep them isolated.
 There is also one public postgres function called `end_current_job` that is used by the edge function to mark the job as complete.

-Note: that the only the postgres, and service_role roles are also granted priveleges to this schema which means by default the supabase fe client cannot interact with supaque directly.
+Note: that the only the `postgres`, and `service_role` roles are granted priveleges to this schema which means by default the supabase fe client cannot interact with supaque directly.

 ### The `supaqueue` Edge Function

 This edge function is added to your supabase project folder and deployed.
-This function formats the information from the relevant tables to make an API call defined in the queue.
+This function formats the information from the relevant tables to make an edge function call defined in the queue.
 It also updates the status of the current_job table and captures if the api call was successful or not.

 ## Installation